sonicprod/raspi-mame-appliance/_staging/home/pi/README.txt

   KNOWN ISSUES
 =================

-#- Kernel 5.10 is introducing USB bugs that momentarily freeze the USB bus.
-Until this is fixed, we should stay on 5.4 kernel.
-Use the following command to put on hold the current (stable) kernel:
-    sudo apt-mark hold raspberrypi-kernel

 - The Configure Options / Video Options sub-menu from the main selection screen (GUI) is throwing a Segmentation fault.
 This is caused by the fact that we patched the source code with a dirty fix just to be able to successfully build.
 A MAME developper has to find a proper fix.
 A bug has been filed on mametesters.org (ID=07738).